 Earlier Minis use discrete components (transistors) for the VCOs.
 Later Minis use ICs.
 Although the ICs improve tuning stability somewhat, they don't sound quite as "fat".

 It is interesting to note that the Prophet 5's front panel and architecture was modelled after the Mini.
 However, the Prophet doesn't have that "fat" sound, probably mostly due to differences in the filter design (the Moog filter was patented.)
 Even now, after the filter patent has expired, there are no synths that (to my knowledge) sound as "fat" as the Mini.
-This is probably due to the use of "better" VCOs, which track each other closely and do not drift as much as the old transistor ones did.
+This is probably due to the use of "better" VCOs in the newer synths, which track each other closely and do not drift as much as the old transistor ones did.

 Every couple of years, the oscillators need to be tuned.
 Inside the case there are 7 trimmer pots used for tuning.
 Each VCO has two, labeled "range" and "scale".
 The seventh pot is used to calibrate the octave switches.